George Griffin (rugby league): Wakefield Trinity Wildcats (loan)

 Griffin joined the Wakefield Trinity Wildcats on a one-month loan deal in March 2015, making 5 appearances.

 Castleford Tigers

-In July 2019, Griffin signed a two-year deal to join the Castleford Tigers (Heritage № 996) from 2020.
+In July 2019, Griffin signed a two-year deal to join the Castleford Tigers from 2020.
 Head coach Daryl Powell described him as a "tough hard-working player" with a "first-class work rate and attitude".

 Griffin was assigned squad number 16 for 2020.
 He made his Castleford debut on 2 February against the Toronto Wolfpack.
 He scored his first try for the club against Hull FC in the 6th round of the Challenge Cup.

 In May 2021, Griffin extended his contract with the Tigers for a further year.
-On 17 July 2021, he played for Castleford in their 2021 Challenge Cup Final loss against St Helens.
+On 17 July 2021, he played for Castleford in their 2021 Challenge Cup final loss against St Helens.

+Griffin was rewarded for his impressive performances in the 2022 season with a three-year contract extension in July.
+He made 26 appearances and scored 4 tries as the Tigers finished 7th, narrowly missing out on the play-offs.
+At the club's end-of-season awards, Griffin was named runner-up for the Player of the Year award.

+Griffin played 21 games for Castleford in the 2023 Super League season as the club finished 11th on the table narrowly avoiding relegation.

+On 28 June 2025, Griffin made his 100th appearance for Castleford in round 16 against the Wigan Warriors.
+In September, Castleford's Director of Rugby Chris Chester confirmed that Griffin would depart the club upon the expiry of his contract at the end of the 2025 season.

+Sheffield Eagles

+On 16 October 2025, Griffin signed for Sheffield Eagles in the RFL Championship from 2026 on a 2-year deal.